choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R01-python-syntax-and-using-basic-functions.md

+    Unnamed: 0      int64
     DATE           object
     PRECIP        float64
     dtype: object

-Finally, we can create a quick plot of the data using `.plot`.
+Finally, we can create a quick plot of the data using the `.plot` function.

 ```python